sphero-inc/Sphero-iOS-SDK/samples/SensorStreaming/README.md

 	- (void)handleAsyncData:(RKDeviceAsyncData *)asyncData
 	{
     	// Need to check which type of async data is received as this method will be called for
     	// data streaming packets and sleep notification packets.
-We are going to ingnore the sleep
+We are going to ignore the sleep
     	// notifications.
     	if ([asyncData isKindOfClass:[RKDeviceSensorsAsyncData class]]) {